Ohio Turnpike Toll.com

 E-ZPass break-even on the full crossing

 For Class 1 the full-route saving over cash is $8.75 westbound or $7.50 eastbound.
-Three full-route trips clear the $25 transponder deposit.
+Two full round trips clear the $25 transponder deposit plus $3 activation.
 For trans-Ohio commercial traffic on a Class 5 semi, the per-crossing saving is $15.25 westbound / $13.00 eastbound, and the deposit clears in fewer than two trips.
 Any vehicle making this crossing more than once is financially better off with E-ZPass.

-For occasional once-a-year trans-Ohio travel (a family driving to a summer vacation on the east coast and back), one round trip plus one extra trip clears the deposit, and the saving beyond that is pure margin.
+For occasional once-a-year trans-Ohio travel (a family driving to a summer vacation on the east coast and back), two round trips clear the setup cost, and the saving beyond that is pure margin.
 For pure travellers passing through one time only, the cash difference of $8.75 each way is roughly the cost of one fast-food meal at a service plaza; most decide it is not worth opening an account for.

 FAQ